 Bloom’s Taxonomy: A system for developing and classifying learning objectives according to the level of cognition and knowledge that they require.

 Bloom’s Taxonomy was originally designed just after World War II as a way to support the development of valid and reliable criteria for university course examinations.
 It described six cognitive process categories – or different levels of thinking – that could apply to any learning objective used as testing criteria.
 The idea was to classify all the varying levels of complexity that learners demonstrate, from simplest to most complex.
-The goal was to ensure that instructional materials and assessments were aimed at the appropriate level and supported progressively complex thinking.
+The goal was to ensure that instructional materials and assessments were aimed at the appropriate level and supported increasingly complex thinking.
 The original Taxonomy was revised by a team of educational experts in 2001.
 We will be citing the revised version of Bloom’s Taxonomy in this course.

 There are six cognitive process categories defined in the revised version of Bloom’s Taxonomy.
 From simplest to most complex, these categories are: